jam-duna/jamduna/services/evm/docs/RPC.md

   - Resolves block via number index to canonical payload
   - Supports full transaction details or just transaction hashes

+  **Meta-shard notes**:
+  - The block header field `numShards` tracks how many meta-shards the Rust accumulator emitted (code, storage, and receipt shards).
+It does **not** equal the number of receipts; use the length of the variable receipt list when iterating receipts from the payload.
+  - Receipt proofs now follow the two-level chain documented in [`PROOFS.md`](PROOFS.md): receipt → receipt shard/meta-shard → block.
+RPC clients that validate proofs must fetch the meta-shard payload referenced by `metaShardKey` inside the `StateWitness` response.

   **Example Request**:
   ```bash
   curl -X POST http://localhost:8545 \